-If Plug and Play operating system (see Section 4.3) is selected in Setup, the BIOS autoconfigures only ISA Plug and Play cards that are required for booting (IPL devices).
+If Plug & Play OS (see Section 4.3) is selected in Setup, the BIOS autoconfigures only ISA Plug and Play cards that are required for booting (IPL devices).
 If Plug and Play operating system is not selected in Setup, the BIOS autoconfigures all Plug and Play ISA cards.